 The House of Representatives has a maximum term of three years, after which the House is ‘dissolved’ and an election is called.
 The Prime Minister also has the option of calling an election before the three-year term has expired, which most do in order to take advantage of public opinion and the changing political climate.
 Regular elections of the Federal Parliament is one of the key features of a liberal democracy – it enables the public to decide who will represent them in the legislature.

 The upper house contains an equal number of representatives (called senators) from each state, regardless of its population.
 The original purpose of the Senate was to protect the smaller states from the voting power of the larger states – by giving the smaller states a ‘house of review’ where they would have equal voting power.
 Currently, each state has 12 senators sitting in the Senate, while the territories (the Northern Territory and the ACT) have two senators each – making a total of 76 senators.
 The ‘Founding Fathers’ who adopted this model ‘borrowed’ it from the United States Senate, which contains two senators from each state regardless of their geographical size, population or wealth.

-Like the House of Representatives the Senate is also elected, although the process is different.
+Like the House of Representatives, the Senate is also elected, though the process is significantly different.
 Unlike Members of the House of Representatives, Senators are usually elected for six-year and not three-year terms.
 When a Federal election is called, in most cases only half the Senate seats are up for election.
 The Senate also uses a different electoral system, called proportional voting, which allows minor parties and independents a better opportunity for election.
 This means that the Senate often contains a wider range of views than the House of Representatives – and the government with the majority in the House of Representatives often does not have a majority in the Senate.